Independent Contractor Contract

 Who Can Use an Independent Contractor Agreement?

 An independent contractor contract is a handy document for anyone who hires a contractor, from established companies to hot new startups.
 Even if you're just a person needing a website designed or your lawn mowed, an independent contractor agreement makes the working relationship official.
-It keeps things clear and professional, and it protects both the client and the contractor.

 What is the Difference Between an Independent Contractor and an Employee?